 Completeness is another important Akeneo feature designed to ensure a product isn’t exported to your channels until all important product attributes are filled out.
 Completeness also helps the business team structure their workflow across channels and locales and is the basis of productivity tools like Projects and Views.
 The rules engines allow the automatic transformation of data by the PIM based on predetermined business rules, and Proposals are a validation workflow to ensure nothing falls through the cracks.

-Finally, Akeneo has recently released two new tools, the Akeneo Onboarder and Ask Franklin.
+Finally, Akeneo has recently released a new tool known the Akeneo Onboarder.
 The Onboarder allows suppliers to interface directly with the retailer’s Akeneo environment and provide data in a predetermined format.
-Franklin, meanwhile, utilizes AI and machine learning to provide technical product information about your products, and can also directly interface with Akeneo.

 There are also options outside of Akeneo that can be used in conjunction with the PIM to help ensure data quality.
 Developers can write scripts and utilize regular expressions in their language of choice (PHP, Java, Ruby, Python, etc.) to parse relevant data and cleanse it based on pre-established business logic.
 Customers can also use more traditional means to fix their data issues, such as emailing or calling a supplier or other internal teams directly and requesting better data.